 Clearance for Official Channels

-Before establishing an FAO-affiliated account in Twitter or Flickr, you must meet with OCC to register the account, agree on the account’s name, and receive a briefing.
+Before establishing an FAO-affiliated account in Twitter, you must send a request to OCC.
 You should be prepared to articulate:

 - specific objectives for and benefits of the account,